A-Dehbashi/A-Dehbashi/README.md

 # 👋 Hi There

-I'm Amir Dehbashi from Iran and currently are a master student in Software Engineering.
-I expertise in Android developing and all other cool stuffs that's related with this profession.
-Always trying to learn more knowledge as required from a developer & engineer upon changing my current position as an Android Developer to a much higher position related with Mobile Sofware Engineering.
+My Name is Amir Dehbashi and I am an android developer residing in Iran.
+Currently, I'm pursuing my master's degree in software engineering.
+Always trying to gain more knowledge about future tech tools and mobile developing methods.
+Also very fond of ios development and hopefully I'll be able to add this profession to my experience.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------